Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 ## Verifiable Random Function

-Each version of a search key that's inserted in a log will have a unique representation in the prefix tree.
-This is computed by providing the combined search key and version as inputs to the VRF:
+Each key-version associated with a label and inserted in a log will have a unique representation in the prefix tree.
+This is computed by providing the combined label and version as inputs to the VRF:

 ~~~ tls-presentation
 struct {